 - To monitor pest management processes

 - To demonstrate compliance with legislation

-- To coordinate block treatments
+- To coordinate large-scale treatments

-- To liaise with tenant groups
+- To liaise with facilities management groups

 2.4.1 Pest sightings log

 A record should be kept of any pest sightings made by personnel other than those involved in pest management.
 This can be in the form of a book or a folder where the following information can be logged:

 - Name of person making report

 - Date and time

 - Location

 - Pest seen

 - Any other relevant information

 In addition to entering the sighting in the book, the sighting must be reported to the appointed manager in charge of pest management who will decide on further action.

 Where a pest control contractor is employed the sighting will normally result in a request for service.
 In the case of an on-going riddance programme the reports will provide information on the success of the treatment.
 The pest sightings record should be checked by each contractor when they visit the site.
 The contents of the pest sightings record should be part of a management review process.

-2.4.2 Pest control report

-Inspection reports must be concise and legible and stored in an easily accessible binder.
-The report should identify any adjacent premises either immediately above or below or immediately to either side that may be "at risk" and whether these have also been inspected.

-A typical pest control report will contain as a minimum:

-- Treatment date - Details of the pest control contractor and name of technician servicing the site - Details of the customer and name of the contact person on site - Type of visit: routine, follow-up, callout, etc - Pests found - Action taken - Pesticide used - Location of baits and monitors (this may be in the form of α checklist or plan) - Quantities used - Risk assessment - Post treatment precautions - Recommendations on proofing, hygiene and storage - Details of follow-up inspections - Confirmation that all accessible baits have been removed at the end of the treatment. - In the case of failure to gain access to collect baits, a letter advising the occupier that the responsibility for the protection of the baits has transferred to them The report must be signed by the pest control operator and the site contact.
-Where anticoagulant rodenticides are used outdoors the following additional records should be kept: - A site plan identifying areas where bait has been laid - Details of the active ingredient, formulation and quantities used - Inspection reports, which demonstrate the treatment frequency to check and replace baits and to search for and remove dead rodent bodies where appropriate - Reports of any effect on non-target species and action taken to reduce risk - Reports of any interference or removal of baits - Reports on conditions, which may adversely affect treatment and remedial actions - Evidence that control has been achieved within the prescribed timescales 2.4.3 Other records - Manufacturers Safety Data Sheets (MSDS) for pesticides used on site - COSHH Risk Assessments\ - Site Risk Assessments\ - Environmental Risk Assessments\ \These may not be relevant for each site or may be in a combined form.
-3 Rodents
+2.4.2 Pest control report Inspection reports must be concise and legible and stored in an easily accessible binder.
+The report should identify any adjacent areas either immediately above or below or immediately to either side that may be "at risk" and whether these have also been inspected A typical pest control report will contain as a minimum: - Treatment date - Details of the pest control contractor and name of technician servicing the site - Details of the customer and name of the contact person on site - Type of visit: routine, follow-up, callout, etc - Pests found - Action taken - Pesticide used - Location of baits and monitors (this may be in the form of a checklist or plan) - Quantities used - Risk assessment - Post treatment precautions - Recommendations on proofing, hygiene and storage - Details of follow-up inspections - Confirmation that all accessible baits have been removed at the end of the treatment. - In the case of failure to gain access to collect baits, a letter advising the occupier that the responsibility for the protection of the baits has transferred to them The report must be signed by the pest control operator and the site contact.
+Where anticoagulant rodenticides are used outdoors the following additional records should be kept: - A site plan identifying areas where bait has been laid - Details of the active ingredient, formulation and quantities used - Inspection reports, which demonstrate the treatment frequency to check and replace baits and to search for and remove dead rodent bodies where appropriate. - Reports of any effect on non-target species and action taken to reduce risk - Reports of any interference or removal of baits - Reports on conditions, which may adversely affect treatment and remedial actions - Evidence that control has been achieved within the prescribed timescales 2.4.3 Other records - Manufacturers Safety Data Sheets (MSDS) for pesticides used on site - COSHH Risk Assessments - Site Risk Assessments - Environmental Risk Assessments - These may not be relevant for each site or may be in a combined form The pest sightings record should be checked by each contractor when they visit the site.
+The contents of the pest sightings record should be part of a management review process 3 Rodents